-The SR_Capacity(t) parameters represent the capacity necessary to cover the Ancillary Service Requirement for SR in the Trading Interval as specified by AEMO under clause 3.22.1(e) and (f).
+The SR_Capacity(t) parameters represent the capacity necessary to cover the Ancillary Service Requirement for SR in the Trading Interval as specified by clause 3.22.1(e) and (f) of the Market Rules.
 These clauses define the Ancillary Service Requirement for SR as being equal to the requirement assumed in calculating the margin values, with a different value used for peak and off-peak trading periods (we refer to these as SR_Capacity_Peak and SR_Capacity_Off-Peak).
 Therefore, the SR_Capacity_Peak and SR_Capacity_Off-Peak are key parameters to extract from the market simulations.
 In PLEXOS, the SR requirement varies dynamically from period to period.
-Per-period values are therefore averaged over the relevant periods of the year in order to determine a single SR_Capacity_Peak and SR_Capacity_Off-Peak value for use in the formula in clause 9.9.2(f).
-These quantities now include an adjustment for the LFR provision of facilities that are not eligible to also contribute to SR (see section 8.2), to more accurately represent the reserve requirement and settlement amount that needs to be attributed to Synergy as the default provider.
+Per-period values are therefore averaged over the relevant periods of the year in order to determine a single SR_Capacity_Peak and SR_Capacity_Off-Peak value for use in the formula in clause 9.9.2(f) of the Market Rules.
+These quantities now include an adjustment for the LFR provision of facilities that have not been modelled to also contribute to SR (see section 9.2), to more accurately represent the reserve requirement and settlement amount that needs to be attributed to Synergy as the default provider.

 The LFR parameter represents the amount of LFAS raise service required in the Trading Interval.
-Assumptions regarding this requirement are discussed in Section 8.2.
+Assumptions regarding this requirement are discussed in Section 9.2.